How to spend a day on Pittwater

 Couples

-Many couples enjoy slow cruising, quiet bays and relaxed lunches, making Pittwater feel more like a floating retreat than a day out.
+Many couples enjoy slow cruising, quiet bays and relaxed lunches.
+Pittwater can feel less like a day out and more like a floating retreat — especially when you stop moving and let the boat become the destination.

 Families

 Calm water and easy swimming spots make Pittwater especially popular with families.
-Children often love the sense of adventure that comes with moving from bay to bay.
+Children often love the simple adventure of moving from bay to bay, spotting fish, helping with the mooring and swimming from the back of the boat.

 Friends and small groups